In addition to inpatient and outpatient clinical experiences, there are several conferences that are part of our residents' core curriculum:

 Resident Senior Conference

-Another highlight of our program is that the radiological studies of our inpatients are reviewed daily with a pediatric radiology attending.
+Another highlight of our program is that the radiological studies of our inpatients are reviewed daily with an attending pediatric radiologist.
 Our radiologists are approachable, knowledgeable, and very effective teachers.

 Other Conferences and Programs